fryguybob/STM-Commentary/GHCSTMNotes.md

 `Bool` argument it will be committed (when `True`) and it is only a one time check, not an invariant that will be checked at commits.

+### Changes from Choice

+With the addition of data invariants we have the following changes to the implementation:

+-   **Retrying** -- A retry in an invariant indicates that the invariant could not proceed and the whole transaction should block.
+This special case is detected when an `ATOMICALLY_FRAME` is encountered with a nest of transactions (i.e. when the `enclosing_trec` field is not `NO_TREC`).
+    The invariant is simply aborted and execution proceeds to `stmWait` (see [source:rts/PrimOps.cmm] `stg_retryzh`).

+-   **Commiting** -- Commit now needs a phase where it runs invariants after the code of the transaction has completed but before commit.
+The implementation recycles the structure already in place for this phase so special cases are needed in the `ATOMICALLY_FRAME` that collects invariants and works through them one at a time then moves on to committing (see [source:rts/PrimOps.cmm] `stg_atomically_frame`).

+    To efficiently handle invariants they need to only be checked when a relevant data dependency changes.
+This means we can associate them with the `TRec` of the last commit that needed to check the invariant at the cost of serializing invariant handling commits.
+This is enforced by the lock on each invariant.
+If it cannot be acquired the whole transaction must start over.

+    At commit time, each invariant is locked and the read set for the last commited transaction of each invariant is merged into the `TRec`.
+    Validation acuqires lock for all entries in the `TRec` (not just the writes).
+After validation, each invariant is removed from the watch queue of each `TVar` it previously depended on, then the `TRec` that was used when executing the invariant code is updated to reflect the values from the final execution of the main transaction and each `TVar`, being a data depenency of the invariant, has the invariant added to its watch queue.

+    (See [source:rts/STM.c] `stmCommitTransaction`, `disconnect_invariant`
+    and `connect_invariant_to_trec`)

+-   **Exceptions** -- When an exception propagates to the `ATOMICALLY_FRAME` there are now two states that it could encounter.
+If there is no enclosing `TRec` we are not dealing with an exception from an invariant and it proceeds as above.
+Seeing a nest of transactions indicates that the transaction was checking an invariant when it encountered the exception.
+    The effect of a failed invariant *is* this exception so nothing special needs to be done except to validate and abort both the outer transaction and the nested transaction (see [source:rts/Exception.cmm] `stg_raisezh`).

 ## Other Details

 TODO: GC and ABA.